-a) A licensee who has had his or her license suspended pursuant to N.J.A.C.
-13:34D-1.10(e) may apply to the Committee for reinstatement.
-A licensee applying for reinstatement shall submit:
+(a) A licensee who holds an inactive license pursuant to N.J.A.C.
+13:34D-1.10(c) may apply to the Committee for reactivation of the inactive license.
+A licensee seeking reactivation of an inactive license shall submit: